ruili4UCSD/CSE151A_WIN24_GROUP/README.md

 - David Choi: Team Leader : Acted as project leader in most meetings.
 Worked on data exploration working on pairplots and small correlation matrices.
 Worked on data preprocessing, dropping the data and one hot encoding related topics.
 Worked on a model 3 neural network and the hyper parameter tuner.
 Created the fitting graph.
 Worked on the final readme file.

-- Isabelle Krochmal: Programmer : Brainstormed potential datasets and projects with team.
+- Isabelle Krochmal: Programmer: Brainstormed potential datasets and projects with team.
 Attended team meetings, lead one meeting when usual team leader was not available.
 Performed initial data preprocessing: for example, decided on irrelevant or unusable features to drop, manipulated lists of companies into quantitative data features usable in model.
 Worked on Milestone 3: KNN.
+Researched and reviewed code with team.
 Interpreted results of model and then used them to write explanations for our reasoning of which two models we would create next.

 - Evie Stergiopoulou: Title : Contribution